jborchma/qtrade/README.md

 positions = qtrade.get_account_positions(account_id=123456)
 ```

-Finally, there exists a method to get all account activities (trades, dividends recieved, etc.) of
+Finally, there exists a method to get all account activities (trades, dividends received, etc.) of
 an account in a certain time frame via

 ```python